microsoft/surface-duo-sdk/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!---
-name: Feature request
-about: There is something that we could build that will make your life easier?
-Please, let us know! 🙏 Credits and kudos to: [Cortinico](https://github.com/cortinico/kotlin-android-template/tree/main/.github) and the [Fluent UI team](https://github.com/microsoft/fluentui-android/tree/master/.github) for their fantastic templates that have helped us as inspiration.

 Instructions: Please, fill the following sections with the information that is suggested in the comments.
 You can leave the comments or delete them, it won't be shown in the Feature request.
 -->